-Hammond Breaks Four Minutes and Sets School Record in Mile at Roanoke Twilight
+Hammond Breaks Four Minutes, Sets School Record in Mile at Roanoke Twilight

-SALEM, Va. – Senior All-American Michael Hammond broke the four-minute barrier in the one mile run and set the school record with a time of 3:58.91 as the Virginia Tech distance crew competed at the Roanoke Twilight Qualifier at the C. Homer Bast Track/Alumni Field Complex on the campus of Roanoke College Thursday night.
+SALEM, Va. – Senior All-American Michael Hammond broke the four-minute barrier in the one Mile run and set the school record with a time of 3 minutes, 58.91 seconds as the Virginia Tech distance crew competed at the Roanoke Twilight Qualifier at the C. Homer Bast Track/Alumni Field Complex on the campus of Roanoke College Thursday night.

-Ryan Witt, who recently wrapped up his Tech career this indoor season, also broke the 4-minute barrier at 3:59.91 competing unattached and senior All-American Will Mulherin beat his previous school record as crossed the line in 4:00.52.
-Mulherin’s previous outdoor mile school record of 4:00.93 was set at the 2010 Penn Relays.
+Ryan Witt, who recently wrapped up his Tech career this indoor season, also broke the 4-minute barrier at 3:59.91 competing unattached and senior All-American Will Mulherin beat his previous school record clocking 4:00.52.
+Mulherin’s previous outdoor Mile school record of 4:00.93 was set at the 2010 Penn Relays.
 In addition, senior Chris Walizer turned in a solid 4:05.24 to place fourth and junior steeplechaser Jason Cusack ran 4:11.04.